Chengeeker/Hexo-Butterfly-Liquid-Glass/README_EN.md

 ## ✨ Introduction

-**Hexo-Butterfly-Liquid-Glass** is a visual enhancement project developed specifically for the Hexo Butterfly theme.
-Through independent CSS modules, it provides a non-intrusive UI upgrade, bringing modern operating system design languages (such as Apple Liquid Glass, macOS translucent interfaces, iOS Control Center, visionOS spatial UI, and Android Material You) into the blog interface.
+**Hexo-Butterfly-Glass** is a visual enhancement project developed specifically for the Hexo Butterfly theme.
+Through independent CSS modules, it provides a non-intrusive UI upgrade, bringing modern operating system design languages (such as Apple Liquid Glass, macOS translucent interfaces, iOS Control Center, visionOS spatial UI, 和 Android Material You) into the blog interface.

 The core philosophy of this project is **"Enhance, don't replace."**